MenuSkip to content

-What to Look for
+What to look for

 Among all the dilemmas facing a parent of a child with emotional or behavioral problems, the first question — whether the child’s behavior is sufficiently different to require a comprehensive evaluation by professionals — may be the most troublesome of all.
 Even when a child exhibits negative behaviors, members of a family may not all agree on whether the behaviors are serious.

 Every child faces emotional difficulties from time to time, as do adults.
-Feelings of sadness or loss and extremes of emotions are part of growing up.
-Conflicts between parents and children are also inevitable as children struggle from the “terrible two’ s” through adolescence to develop their own identities.
+Feelings of sadness, loss, or emotional extremes are part of growing up.
+Conflicts between parents and children are also inevitable as children struggle from the “terrible twos” through adolescence to develop their own identities.
 These are normal changes in behavior due to growth and development.
-Such problems can be more common in times of change for the family – the death of a grandparent or family member, a new child. a move to the city.
+Such problems can be more common in times of change for the family, such as the death of a grandparent or family member, a new child, or a move.
 Generally, these kinds of problems tend to fade on their own or with limited visits to a counselor or other mental health professional as children adjust to the changes in their lives.

 At times, however, some children may develop inappropriate emotional and behavioral responses to situations in their lives that persist over time.
-The realization that a child’s behavior needs professional attention can be painful or frightening to parents who have tried to support their child, or it may be accepted and internalized as a personal failure by the parent.
+The realization that a child’s behavior requires professional attention can be painful or frightening to parents who have tried to support their child, or it may be accepted and internalized as a personal failure by the parent.

 While many parents will concede that they may need to learn new behavior management or communication techniques in order to provide a consistent and rewarding environment for their child, many also express deep anger about the blame that continues to be placed on families with children who behave differently.

-Before seeking a formal mental health assessment, parents may have tried to help their child by talking to friends, relatives or the child’s school.
-They may try to discover whether others see the same problems, and to learn what others suggest they might try.
-Parents may feel that they also need help in learning better ways of supporting the child through difficult times, and may seek classes to help them sharpen behavior management skills or conflict resolution skills.
+Before seeking a formal mental health evaluation, parents may have tried to help their child by talking to friends, relatives, or the child’s school.
+They may try to discover whether others see the same problems and to learn what others suggest.
+Parents may feel that they also need help in learning better ways of supporting the child through difficult times and may seek classes to help them sharpen behavior management or conflict resolution skills.
 Modifications in a child’s routine at home or school may help to establish whether some "fine tuning” will improve performance or self-esteem.

 Attempts at self-injury or threats of suicide, violent behaviors, or severe withdrawal that creates an inability to carry on normal routines must be regarded as emergencies for which parents should seek immediate attention, through a mental health or medical clinic, mental health hotline, or crisis center.

 Early evaluation and intervention requires that parents be involved in both giving and receiving information about their child’s development.
 Interviews with families and observations of their child to assess how well he or she communicates, plays, relates to peers and adults, and is able to self-regulate behavior is useful in deciding whether the child has a developmental problem that needs attention.

 Most often, the first indications that an infant may be experiencing significant problems will be delays in normal development.
-An infant who is unresponsive to his or her environment (doesn’t show emotion such as pleasure or fear that is developmentally appropriate, doesn’t look at or reach for objects within reach or respond to environmental changes such as sound or light), who is overresponsive (easily startled, cries), or who shows weight loss or inadequate weight gain that is not explainable by a physical problem (failure to thrive), should have a thorough evaluation.
+An infant who is unresponsive to his or her environment (doesn’t show emotion such as pleasure or fear that is developmentally appropriate, doesn’t look at or reach for objects, or doesn’t respond to environmental changes such as sound or light), who is overresponsive (easily startled, cries), or who shows weight loss or inadequate weight gain that is not explainable by a physical problem (failure to thrive), should have a thorough evaluation.

-Children who become engrossed in self-stimulating behavior to the exclusion of normal activities or who are self-abusive (head banging, biting, hitting), who do not form affectionate relationships with care providers such as baby-sitters or relatives, or who repeatedly hit, bite, kick or attempt to injure others should be seen by their pediatrician or family physician and, if indicated, by a competent mental health professional.
+Children who become engrossed in self-stimulating behavior to the exclusion of normal activities or who are self-abusive (head banging, biting, hitting), who do not form affectionate relationships with care providers, such as regular babysitters or relatives they see often, or who repeatedly hit, bite, kick or attempt to injure others should be seen by their pediatrician or family physician and, if indicated, by a competent mental health professional.

 Especially with a first child, parents may feel uneasy, uncomfortable, or even foolish about seeking an evaluation for their very young child.
 While sorting out problems from developmental stages can be quite tricky with infants and toddlers, early identification and intervention can significantly reduce the effects of abnormal psychosocial development.
-Careful observation of infants and toddlers as they interact with caregivers, their family or their environment is one of the most useful tools that families or physicians have, since many mental health problems cannot be diagnosed in any other way.
+Careful observation of infants and toddlers as they interact with caregivers, their family, or their environment is one of the most useful tools that families or physicians have, since many mental health problems cannot be diagnosed in any other way.

 - Did the professionals use family information about the child’s functioning at home and in the community to aid in making a diagnosis?